ESAL-TECHNOLOGIES/esalPlatform/README.md

-# 🚀 ESAL Platform - Turning AI's Opportunity into Reality for Africa
+# 🚀 ESAL Platform - Connecting Africa's Innovation Ecosystem

 **An AI-powered entrepreneurship and innovation ecosystem that transforms how African innovators, investors, and entrepreneurship hubs connect, collaborate, and create solutions for Africa's future.**